KonnorRogers/light-pen/docs/src/_documentation/components/light-preview.md

         <br>
         <p>
-          Notice how the button has the same styling as the toggle!
-That's because its not scoped into an iFrame!
+          This button lives in a "Shadow DOM" and not inside an iframe!!
         </p>
       </template>
     </light-preview>